egehatirnaz/1g-katamino-CS319/README.md

 Java 8 will be used during the project as programming language.
 Eclipse will be used as IDE for implementing the program.
 Also, diagrams will be drawn on Visual Paradigm for reports and mockups will be drawn on Balsamiq 3 for user interface.
 PostgreSQL will be used for database system that will be used in program.
 Our plan is to run the program on any web browser.
 Therefore, GUI will be implemented by JavaScript Graphics Library(WebGL).

 ### The Differences Between The Real Game and Our Project:
 Time: We are planning to add time feature in order to compare the success of different users.
 The time will be shown on the upper right side of the screen.
+It will work like a timekeeper.

+Nickname: Every user will have a unique nickname in order to be shown in leaderboard.
+Nickname will have to be determined before the game starts by the player.

+Leaderboard: The leaderboard will contain nicknames and their times.
+Sorting of the users will be determined with respect to their times.

+Refresh button: As mentioned, every level has more than one solution.
+Our game does not contain a guideline as original game.
+Our game will assign a random solution set instead of showing a guideline.
+In addition, players can refresh their solution, which means that the player can demand a new solution set by clicking refresh button.
+However, if a user clicks the refresh button, the time will be increased 5 seconds as a punishment.

+Challenge mode: Game usually assign a solution set with a proper number of blocks for players.
+In this mode, game will assign a solution set with 2 addition useless blocks.
+The challenge mode’s leaderboard will be different from normal game mode’s leaderboard.

 ### References